 $40,000 in personal injury protection, or PIP.

 Of course, this is just the absolute minimum required if you want to get behind the wheel.
-If you want to better protect yourself, your car and your assets, you might consider increasing your coverage limits or buying comprehensive and collision coverage, which many Jerry drivers do.
+If you want to better protect yourself, your car and the stuff you own, consider increasing your coverage limits or buying comprehensive and collision coverage, which many Jerry drivers do.
 Also keep in mind that over 11% of Minnesota drivers are uninsured, so bumping up your uninsured/underinsured motorist (UIM) limits can give you even greater peace of mind.

 -